mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ## Assignment

-The assignment for this module is due at 5pm on 22 April (Wednesday stream) or 23 April (Thursday stream).
-For your document, please provide answers to the questions below, and also the questions at the end of the week 2 and week 3 handouts.
-When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/discussion needed to fully answer the question.
-Please keep the code, output and comments together for each question (similar to how the lab handouts are laid out).
+The assignment for this module is due at **noon** on 22 April (Wednesday stream) or 23 April (Thursday stream).
+For your document, please provide answers to the questions below, and also the questions at the end of the week 2 and week 3 handouts. **When answering each question, please provide the R code used to generate the output (if required), the output itself, and any comments/discussion needed to fully answer the question.** Please keep the code, output and comments together for each question (similar to how the lab handouts are laid out).

 ## Week one questions: